observIQ/bindplane-agent/README.md

 ## Configuration

-The observIQ OpenTelemetry Collector uses OpenTelemetry configuration.
+The observIQ Distro for OpenTelemetry Collector uses OpenTelemetry configuration.

 For sample configs, see the [config](/config/) directory.
 For general configuration help, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).